aha-app/aha-services/docs/jira_connect.md

 ## Configuration

-You need to be a Product Owner in Aha! and an Administrator in Jira to set up this integration.
+You need to be an owner in Aha! and an Administrator in Jira to set up this integration.

 This integration only works with the cloud version of Jira.